stackrox/stackrox/migrator/README.md

     Raw SQL commands are always available to databases and it has good isolation from current release.
 It is used frequently in migrations before Postgres.
 Migrations with raw SQL command needs less maintenance but it may not be convenient and it could be error-prone.
+This model supports the transaction passed via the databases.DBCtx.
     We try to provide more convenient way to read and update the data.

 2. Gorm